MPoL-dev/MPoL/docs/ci-tutorials/PyTorch.md

 But what if we wanted to calculate the gradient of $y$ with respect to $x$?
 Using calculus, we find that the answer is $\frac{dy}{dx} = 2x$.
 The derivative evaluated at $x = 3$ is $6$.

-The magic is that can use PyTorch to get the same answer---no analytic derivative needed!
+We can use PyTorch to get the same answer---no analytic derivative needed!

 ```{code-cell}
 y.backward()  # populates gradient (.grad) attributes of y with respect to all of its independent variables
 x.grad  # returns the grad attribute (the gradient) of y with respect to x
 ```

-PyTorch uses the concept of automatic differentiation to calculate the derivative.
-Instead of computing the derivative as we would by hand, the program is using a computational graph and mechanistic application of the chain rule.
+PyTorch uses the concept of [automatic differentiation](https://arxiv.org/abs/1502.05767) to calculate the derivative.
+Instead of computing the derivative as we would by hand, the program uses a computational graph and the mechanistic application of the chain rule.
 For example, a computational graph with several operations on $x$ resulting in a final output $y$ will use the chain rule to compute the differential associated with each operation and multiply these differentials together to get the derivative of $y$ with respect to $x$.

 +++

 ## Optimizing a Function with Gradient Descent

-If we were on the side of a hill in the dark and we wanted to get down to the bottom of a valley, how would we do it?
+If we were on the side of a hill in the dark and we wanted to get down to the bottom of a valley, how might we do it?

-We wouldn't be able to see all the way to the bottom of the valley, but we could feel which way is down based on the incline of where we are standing.
-We would take steps in the downward direction and we'd know when to stop when the ground felt flat.

-Before we leap, though, we need to consider how large our steps should be.
+We can't see all the way to the bottom of the valley, but we can feel which way is down based on the incline of where we are standing.
+We might take steps in the downward direction and we'd know when to stop when the ground finally felt flat.
+We would also need to consider how large our steps should be.
 If we take very small steps, it will take us a longer time than if we take larger steps.
 However, if we take large leaps, we might completely miss the flat part of the valley, and jump straight across to the other side of the valley.

-We can look at the gradient descent from a more mathematical lense by looking at the graph $y = x^2$:
+Now let's take a more quantitative look at the gradient descent using the function $y = x^2$:

 ```{code-cell}
 def y(x):